Secret Santa carries on tradition of delivering $100 bills

 Kansas City's Secret Santa has hit the streets again delivering good cheer in the form of $100 bills.

-The Kansas City Star reports that he made stops Tuesday at a tiny house village for homeless veterans, along with discount and second-hand stores.
+The Kansas City Star reports that the man made stops Tuesday at a tiny house village for homeless veterans, along with discount and second-hand stores.
 Several elves joined him, including Jackson County Sheriff Darryl Forté and County Executive and Royals Hall of Famer Frank White.

 The Secret Santa tradition began years ago with a man named Larry Stewart.
 Stewart was touched by a stranger's kindness at his lowest point.
 He later became wealthy and decided to share his good fortune with strangers.

-When Stewart was dying of cancer, he enlisted the current Santa, who insists on anonymity.
-He has carried on the tradition for 12 years and says it "never gets old."
+When Stewart was dying of cancer, he enlisted the current Secret Santa, who insists on anonymity.
+He's carried on the tradition for 12 years and says it "never gets old."

 $20 for 365 Days of Unlimited Digital Access